-Qualifications: Professional with a Bachelor's degree who has completed at least 1,500 hours of training or supervised experience consistent with best practice and research on individuals with Autism Spectrum Disorder as documented by a Board Certified Behavior Analyst, Licensed Clinical Psychologist or other clinical supervisor, and who has had their credentials approved by the DHS Division of Developmental Disabilities to provide behavior-based therapy under the Illinois Adult, Children's Support and Children's Residential Medicaid Waivers.
+Qualifications: Professional with a Bachelor's degree who has completed at least 1,500 hours of training or supervised experience consistent with best practice and research on individuals with Autism Spectrum Disorder as documented by a Board Certified Behavior Analyst or Licensed Clinical Psychologist.
+Behavior therapists must have the above credentials approved by the DHS Division of Developmental Disabilities to provide behavior-based therapy under the Illinois Adult, Children's Support and Children's Residential Medicaid Waivers.

 - You must complete the Behavior Therapy (Autism Spectrum Disorder) - Behavior Intervention & Treatment - Level 2 Course Work & Experience Requirements: Checklist C Among other requirements, applicants must document 1,500 hours of supervised experience.
 Examples of countable supervised experience for entry on to Checklist C include:

 - Conducting assessment activities related to the need for behavioral interventions,